China's Li Ning stumbles from gold medal position to no man's land

 Bright colours, including hot-pink basketball shoes that retail for $289 a pair and loud green polka-dot trainers, have increasingly replaced the classic red and white look favoured by Li Ning himself that resonated with the company’s traditional market in its heyday.
 Li Ning, who is now executive chairman, declined to comment.

-In that price range, Li Ning is positioning itself above local competitors such as ANTA Sports (2020.HK) and Peak Sport (1968.HK), but slightly below foreign rivals Nike and Adidas.
+In that price range, Li Ning is positioning itself above local competitors such as ANTA Sports and Peak Sport , but slightly below foreign rivals Nike and Adidas.

 It’s a strategy that has yet to bear fruit.
 The company’s declining fortunes provide a stark contrast to the positive results from home-grown rivals as China’s sportswear industry shows solid signs of recovery following an expansion blitz after the 2008 Beijing Olympics led to bloated inventories.